Now It Sounds Like You: Learning Personalized Vocabulary On Device: Introduction

 Federated learning (FL) is a distributed machine learning paradigm that enables model training on decentralized datasets without exchanging or sharing sensitive data \cite{McMahan2016CommunicationEfficientLO}.
 Personalized FL considers models unique to each client under heterogeneous data settings \cite{Hanzely2020FederatedLO}.
 During personalization, the server sends a global model to the clients for local fine-tuning then the client uses that model for inference.
 Our work studies a class of on-device language models for next-word prediction task trained with personalized FL.

-The resource-constrained edge devices \cite{Chen2019GmailSC,Qiu2022ZeroFLEO,Mathur2021OndeviceFL} limits the usage of subword-level tokenizers.
+The resource-constrained edge devices \cite{Chen2019GmailSC,Qiu2022ZeroFLEO,Mathur2021OndeviceFL,yousefpour2023green} limits the usage of subword-level tokenizers.
 On the one hand, subword tokenizers with large vocabulary require a large memory footprint, making deployment infeasible.
 On the other hand, a smaller vocabulary leads to longer tokenized sequences and increases generation latency.
 In order to satisfy these constraints, a \emph{closed vocabulary} \cite{Qin2013FindingRO}, a word-level vocabulary with a white-space tokenizer that treats all unknown words as a special token, must be used.

 Consequently, the model cannot handle out-of-vocabulary (OOV) words \cite{Chen2019FederatedLO}, making it more challenging to understand the communication style of an individual user.
-The heavy tail of OOV (shown in Figure \ref{oov_tail}) motivates the need for personalized vocabulary.
+Previous methods have demonstrated effectiveness of user specific adaptation using domain embeddings \cite{ashish_interspeech} or prompt tuning \cite{saket_wecnlp}.
+But the heavy tail of OOV (shown in Figure \ref{oov_tail}) motivates the need for personalized vocabulary which they do not address.
 In this work, we propose \emph{OOV Expansion} to personalize on-device vocabulary, tailoring the model toward users' unique wording habits and spelling patterns. \emph{OOV Expansion} uses an adapter -- an MLP with residual connections inserted to different submodules to help the model adapt to new knowledge domain \cite{Houlsby2019ParameterEfficientTL} -- to compute the embedding output of the OOV words. \\ \\ \textbf{Our contributions} We highlight the main contributions:

 $\bullet$ We propose \emph{OOV Expansion}, a novel personalized FL method, to extract useful features for user-specific vocabulary and address the long tail OOV issue.

 $\bullet$ We perform comprehensive experiments, showing superior results over that of the baselines, across a set of standard FL datasets.